Home » Sauces Condiments & Toppings » Comeback Sauce Recipe

 Comeback Sauce Recipe ingredients

-This simple sauce can be served for dipping with a plethora of entrees and snacks.
+• This simple sauce can be served for dipping with a plethora of entrees and snacks.
 It adds to the flavor profile and people always swarm the bowl.
-A few ideas to inspire you:
+You could even use it for dipping chips, if you like.

 prepared Comeback Sauce in a bowl